-The privacy checks according Rel-4 privacy settings remain in the MSC/SGSN, the classification of the location request - call related/unrelated, PLMN operator - as well as the overall control of privacy checks - notification, verification, (emergency), privacy override - may be still located in the MSC/SGSN.
+The privacy checks according Rel-4 privacy settings remain in the MSC/SGSN, the classification of the location request as well as the overall control of privacy checks may be still located in the MSC/SGSN.
 In case the PPR has executed the additional privacy check and given the result back to the MSC/SGSN, the MSC/SGSN may decide - possibly dependent on information about whether the UE is in its home PLMN or it is roaming - how the result of Rel-4 checks and the result of the additional privacy checks have to be merged (decision concerning verification/notification etc.).